-We tend to entertain also on Friday after Thanksgiving, and I knew that people would look forward to try these desserts instead of eating again pumpkin pie.
+We tend to entertain also on Friday after Thanksgiving, and I knew that people would look forward to trying these desserts instead of eating pumpkin pie again.

 However, in the last few years, I started again to think about pies and expanding my repertoire with some of the traditional American desserts out there.

 This cranberry custard pie is delicious.
 Even if you are not a great baker, you can still make it.

 I guarantee that this pie will be the attraction on the Thanksgiving table, and you will make your family and friends happy.